Metrics on completely positive maps via noncommutative geometry: Applications

 Recall that we defined unital spectral triples in \cref{sec:lipschitz-seminorms-and-cqms}.
-In this section we will show that using the Kasparov exterior product from $KK$-theory, we can from any spectral triple generate a sequence of seminorms on the matrix amplifications which naturally satisfy attractive stability properties as discussed in \cref{sec:discussion-inducing-metrics}.
+In this section we will show that using the Kasparov external product from $KK$-theory, we can from any spectral triple generate a sequence of seminorms on the matrix amplifications which naturally satisfy attractive stability properties, as discussed in \cref{sec:stability}.
 This will be made precise below, see \cref{thm:stability 2}.
 We proceed to closely follow the exposition given in \cite{Kaad24}.
-Let $(A,H_A,\partial_A)$ be a spectral triple, and suppose $\calB \subseteq B(H_B)$ be a unital $*$-subalgebra.
+Let $(A,H_A,\partial_A)$ be a unital spectral triple, and suppose that $\calB \subseteq B(H_B)$ is a unital $*$-subalgebra.
 We may then form the essentially self-adjoint operators

 where the domains are given by the algebraic tensor product and the codomains are the Hilbert space tensor products of the given Hilbert spaces.
-We take the closures of the operators and obtain closed, self-adjoint operators

-While $\partial_A \widehat{\otimes} \id_{H_B}$ and $\id_{H_B} \widehat{\otimes} \partial_B$ do not generally have compact resolvents as self-adjoint unbounded operators on $H_A \otimes H_B$ and $H_B \otimes H_A$, respectively, we can still use them to induce metrics much in the same way as in \cref{eq:def-spec-triple-slip-norm}.
+Taking closures, we obtain closed, self-adjoint operators which we by $\partial_A \widehat{\otimes} 1_{\calB}$ and $1_{\calB} \widehat{\otimes} \partial_A$, respectively.
+While $\partial_A \widehat{\otimes} 1_{\calB}$ and $1_{\calB} \widehat{\otimes} \partial_B$ do not generally have compact resolvents as self-adjoint unbounded operators on $H_A \otimes H_B$ and $H_B \otimes H_A$, respectively, we can still use them to induce metrics much in the same way as in \eqref{eq:def-spec-triple-slip-norm}.
 More precisely, by identifying elements of the algebraic tensor products with operators on the Hilbert space tensor products in the obvious way, we could set